Awesomely Easy Peel Hard Boiled Eggs

 Remove the eggs from the hot water and place in a bowl.
 Fill with cold water and ice.
 Keep the eggs here until they are completely cool.

-Remove the eggs from the hot water and place them in a bowl.
-Fill with cold water and ice.
-Keep the eggs here until they are completely cool.
+Remove the eggs from the hot water and place them in an ice bath by filling a bowl with cold water and ice.
+I use a slotted spoon to transfer them.
+Keep the eggs in the ice water bath until they are completely cool.

 Easy Peel Hard Boiled Eggs Video